cleodora-forecasting/cleodora/website/content/docs/faq.md

 conflict of interest with the rice industry?
 How do you repeat this event 10.000 times?

-A more helpful way of thinking about probabilities is _belief_.
+A more helpful way of thinking about probabilities is _belief_ (this is called the Bayesian interpretation of probability).
 How **likely do you believe something is going to happen** (0 being you are certain it will never happen and 100 you are certain it will definitely happen)?
 If I flip a coin, how strongly do you believe heads will come up?
 Given your prior experience in the world you will probably believe 50% probability of heads.
 Or maybe you think I am the kind of person who has trick coins in their pocket and then you would only believe 10% probability of heads.
 The same can be applied to any future event.
 The strength of you belief can depend upon many things, and much more importantly, will vary over time because you get to see new data (evidence)!
 So maybe your belief that the US president will have to step down due to a conflict of interest with the rice industry is 0.001% .
 When you learn that he in fact owns large amounts of stock in rice companies your belief will possibly increase to 5%.
 Cleodora will help you keep track of your beliefs and once you find out the truth, how often you were right or wrong.
 This will aid you in forming more accurate beliefs in the future.

 Yet another way of thinking about such probabilities is, **how much money would you be willing to bet on it**?
 For example if you believe there is a 5% chance